-- Coconut oil contains three unique fatty acids that are responsible for its various health benefits (lauric acid, capric acid, caprylic acid).
+Coconut oil contains three unique fatty acids that are responsible for its various health benefits: lauric acid, capric acid and caprylic acid.
 These contain antiviral, antimicrobial and antibacterial properties.
 In addition, coconut oil contains linoleic acid, oleic acid, phenolic acid, myristic acid, vitamin E, vitamin K and iron.

-- Benefits of coconut pulling include: helping to prevent tooth decay by lowering the presence of bacteria (such as Streptococcus), reducing bad breath, gum inflammation, stained teeth, dry mouth, sore throats, swelling, cavities, cracked lips and even jaw pains.
+Benefits of coconut pulling also include helping to prevent tooth decay by lowering the presence of bacteria (such as Streptococcus), reducing bad breath, gum inflammation, stained teeth, dry mouth, sore throats, swelling, cavities, cracked lips and even jaw pain.
 It’s also a way to get rid of cold sores naturally.

 You can even make a homemade toothpaste using coconut oil combined with ingredients like probiotics, baking soda and minty essential oils.
 Try experimenting with adding protective essential oils to your mixture (like peppermint, cinnamon or spearmint).

 All of that being said, flossing can still be helpful, and it certainly doesn’t hurt to add it to your natural dental care routine.
 Dental organizations point out that most people floss incorrectly, however, which further minimizes its benefits.

 Here are some commonsense tips for flossing the right way: (3)

 - Use about 1.5 feet of floss, wrapped around your middle fingers.

 - Hold the floss in a “C” shape pressed against the sides of your teeth.
 Move the floss in a sawing motion from side to side, rather than only up and down the sides of the teeth.